A Note from the Library Director

 To take the best advantage of Gutman Library, here are a few notes to consider:

 HGSE and Gutman Library continue to embrace open education resources (OER) to help reduce out-of-pocket textbook costs for students.
-Gutman Library supports OER use, and we are investing in further OER programming next academic year.
+Gutman Library supports OER use, and we are investing in further OER programming.
 We also want to support HGSE authors to understand and negotiate their publication rights and to provide the tools and expertise needed for innovative digital scholarship and scholarly communication.

 My colleagues and I want to hear from you!
 Share your ideas about how we can build stronger partnerships in research, teaching, learning, and service by writing to me at alex_hodges@gse.harvard.edu or by contacting your designated HGSE program, concentration, or foundation research librarian via our online form.

-Best wishes for a wonderful academic year ahead!
+Best wishes for 2024 and a wonderful semester ahead!

 Alex R. Hodges, EdD, MLS